-A $1,200 Honors College Student Fellowship is an award given to a Commonwealth Honors student for pre-approved scholarly activity that is guided by a mentor.
+A $1,200 Honors College Student Fellowship is a grant given to a Commonwealth Honors student for pre-approved scholarly engagement that is overseen and guided by a mentor.
 Fellowships are awarded for research, creativity, theme-based reading, author-based reading, community engagement, curating, or entrepreneurial projects.
-Fellowships awarded in August 2018 and beyond qualify as Impactful Experiences and, as such, must have the following properties:
+Each fellowship must have a reading component, a writing component, and a speaking component.

-The fellowship is credited to a student’s tuition and fee bill.
+Money is credited to a student’s tuition and fee bill.
 Half of this award ($600) is given at the start of the fellowship while the second $600 is released when the fellowship is satisfactorily completed.
-To complete a fellowship, the student must fill out and submit an Honors College Fellowship Packet.

 To apply, the applicant must complete two separate steps: